katerynakim/acme-webdesign/development-strategy.md

 * after all commits are done I merged branch into master.

 ## 2. 2-intro
+* Following User story displays a cathy slogan and a copywrite text, which gives short, but undertandable overview about the company.
+Relative image was added as a background.
+Newsletter is feature will be used to communicate regularly with your subscriber.

 ### Repo

-The user story was created on branch named intro-2.
+The User story was created on branch named intro-2.
 After all commites were done branch was merged to master branch.

 ### HTML

 Added following sections: showcase and newsletter.
-This user story will show a short intro regrading the company and how to reach out.

 ### CSS

 Added all nessesaty CSS: changed the positioning, added nice background, added form element.
 * after all commits are done I merged branch into master.
 ## 3. 3-main

+This User story will display all the services which are provided by the company.
+All the services are illustarted by nice images which will help to get the User's attention.

 ### Repo